looker/hackernews/01_intro.md

 ```

 ## Let's build a new Top 25 set of dimensions and measures

+Like we did before, having dimension and measures built into the model will allow us to think in these terms.

 We build them in a very similar we built our Score 7 measures.
 Notice we simply reference ${daily_rank.rank} and Looker figures out how to write the SQL to make it all fit together.

 ```
+  # Was this post in the top 25 on a given day?
   - dimension: rank_25_or_less
     type: yesno
     sql: ${daily_rank.rank} <= 25

+  # How many posts were in the top 25 out of this group of posts?
   - measure: count_rank_25_or_less
     type: count
     drill_fields: detail*
     filters:
       rank_25_or_less: Yes

+  # What Percentage of posts were in the top 25 in group set of posts?
   - measure: percent_rank_25_or_less
     type: number
     sql: 100.0 * ${count_rank_25_or_less} / ${count}